Development Class 10 Notes Economics Chapter 1 - PDF Download

 In Class 10 SST Economics Chapter 1, we’ll study the basic concept of development like What development is?
 Is it the same for everyone?
 How do we compare development?
 How to measure it?
 What does sustainable development mean? and many other things.
 In higher classes, we study this concept very deeply because it is very important for the economy to develop continuously.
 Here, we’ll be covering the various topics of CBSE Class 10 Social Science Economics Chapter 1, Development.

-Download PDF of Development Class 10 Notes CBSE Economics Chapter 1 [Free PDF Download]
+Watch videos on Development Class 10 Notes CBSE Economics Chapter 1 (Free PDF Download)

 Access Class 10 Social Science (Economics) Chapter 1- Development Notes